MicrosoftDocs/azure-devops-docs/docs/reference/customize-wit-form.md

 > [!NOTE]
->Prior to customizing the web form, your administrator must have [enabled the new form for your account on VSTS and TFS](manage-new-form-rollout.md).
+> Prior to customizing the web form, your administrator must have [enabled the new form](manage-new-form-rollout.md).

 You customize transformed WITs in much the same way as you have previously.
 The path is slightly different depending on your platform and previous customization choices.

 ## Import/export XML definition files